29 Mar Who Are CX Pilots, Where Do We Come From And What Are We Trying to Accomplish?

 - ELEVATE CONTENT.
 Develop a content marketing function that harnesses the org’s most valuable knowledge assets and find ways to distribute that content to tell the most powerful differentiation story.

 - ENGAGE EMPLOYEES.
 Make employees excited about the change by relentlessly communicating with them and empowering them to take on greater accountability.
 Get them to understand and own more of the process by collectivizing their ambition.

 - BE AGILE.
 They are looking for agile approaches to get more done in less time with fewer resources by focusing on broader ranges of accountability and intelligent speed.

 - SIMPLIFY CHANGE.
-They have to change and the way they’ve been attaining results because they’re simply not organized to achieve the outcomes that mobile and social multiplied by measureable and manageable can now achieve.
+They have to change and the way they’ve been attaining results.
+They have to do this because they’re simply not organized to achieve the outcomes that mobile and social multiplied by measurable and manageable can now achieve.

-So, we have bundled these concerns up into one focus area and offer it as a way for organizations to start doing marketing differently.
-Start with smaller, more simplified “pilots” and that help marketers begin to organize in smaller more accountable tribes toward more meaningful ends.
+So, we bundled these concerns up into one focus area and offer it as a way for organizations to start doing CX + marketing differently.
+Start with smaller, more simplified “pilots” and that help client success and firm marketers begin to organize in smaller more accountable tribes toward more meaningful ends.

 We are Pilots, creating pilots with future Pilots—and we’re focused on helping our clients center their organizations around their customers with simple, understandable and purposeful change.